-Consent-based, trauma-informed, and embodied approach to healing and well-being through meditation and mindful communication.
+Supporting well-being and healing through meditation and mindful communication

-I love working with groups in a live setting, whether it is in-person or online, because we are dynamic mirrors of one another.
+I love working with groups in-person and online because we are dynamic mirrors of one another.
 Being in a supportive learning environment with others allows insights to arise from myriad interactions, and it reminds us of our connection to each other and to the more-than-human world.

-I regularly lead practice groups, give dharma talks, teach day-longs and meditation classes online.
-A few times a year, I lead retreats in the wild nature.
+I regularly lead practice groups, share dharma reflections, guide meditation practices online.
+A few times a year, I co-facilitate retreats in the wild nature.
 You can learn more about my upcoming offerings here.

 Talks, Classes & Retreats

-• folks who want support and accountability to carry their meditation practice seamlessly from the cushion into daily life
+• need support and accountability to carry their meditation practice seamlessly from the cushion into daily life

-• folks who want to turn toward social justice issues and the environmental crisis with embodied integrity and confidence
+• aspire to turn toward social justice issues and the environmental crisis with embodied integrity and confidence

-• folks who seek to develop both relational, communication skills as well as deep meditative insights
+• seek to develop both relational, communication skills as well as deep meditative insights

 If you are interested in private sessions, book a connection call.
 You can also read more about the offering and pricing here.